ArielParra/FLAIR-UTC-CODESPACE/README.md

 FLAIR is an open-source C++ framework developed by the Heudiasyc laboratory from Université de technologie de Compiègne (UTC).
 It is designed to assist in the creation of applications for robots, especially UAVs.

-This repository helps create reproducible development environments using Docker, so all developers share the same configuration.
+This repository helps create **reproducible development environments using Docker**, so all developers share the same configuration.
 It also includes hacks to make it work, since FLAIR is not under active development.
+For users running on bare metal or virtual machines, an alternative setup script (`local_flair_setup.sh`) is also provided.

+The recommended Ubuntu 20.04 image is approximately 3 GB uncompressed and compresses to less than 2 GB.
-The Debian image used for this environment is approximately 4GB in size and around 2GB when compressed, making it a low-storage solution compared to a full virtual machine.
+The Debian 12 image is approximately 4 GB uncompressed and compresses to around 2 GB.
+Both images are compact compared to a full virtual machine.

 More Info at:
 - UTC GitLab FLAIR wiki: https://gitlab.utc.fr/uav-hds/flair/flair-src/-/wikis/home